FREQUENTLY ASKED QUESTIONS

 Yes we take a number of bow hunters every year.
 This is the ultimate challenge for a die-hard hunter that wants to hunt New Zealand at its purist form.
 We don't use tree stands or hunt over feeders, all spot and stalk on foot shooting up or down hill predominately.
 Shots will vary from 15-60 yards.

 If you have a drivers licence in your home country then you can drive in New Zealand.
 We drive on the left hand side of the road, and with the low traffic numbers most of our roads are only 2 lane with limited turn offs, just remember roundabouts give way to your right.
-Hiring (renting) a vehicle is recommended for non-hunters if you would like to tour around during or after your hunt, we can recommend local companies should you need help.
+Hiring (renting) a vehicle is recommended if you would like to tour around during or after your hunt, we can recommend local companies should you need help.
+The Sould Island only has 23% of the total population of 5 million people in NZ, there is no rush hour.
+We also have tour guides that can take non hunters aroudn during the hunt.

 From gift shopping to trout or salmon fishing, sightseeing, snow skiing, horse riding we can personally help in combine these things to your experience to add to your personalised safari.